 There was a final production run of 1200 vehicles called “the Last Edition” see below that celebrated 56 years of Kombi production in Brazil.
 I have seen these final vans available on legitimate websites – imported as is – into the UK for around £42,000.

 So, for those of you who want to relive an epic era in a new version of a classic and iconic vehicle – your dream is complete.
 In addition, there are several businesses around the world who maintain and rebuild original Kombis whether for sale or for hire.
-Indeed, I know of one intrepid soul who rented with friends a Kombi for Glastonbury last year.
+Indeed, I know of one intrepid soul who rented with friends a Kombi for Glastonbury.
 A perfect temporary home and respite from the Somerset mud!

 If you liked this post please “Like” and share it with your friends.
 We’d really like to hear your experiences of the subject(s) featured in this post.
 Please share them below in the “Leave a Reply” section.
 Thanks